suraj-khot-19/FlutterProvider/provider1/README.md

-# Creating Counter app without using state management concept which auto reload all UI in the app when state changes which cause Slow App Speed.
-Also it takes too time when state changes.
+<p>Creating Counter app without using state management concept which auto reload all UI in the app when state changes which cause Slow App Speed.
+Also it takes too time when state changes.</p>